rivt-info/rivtinfo.github.io/1-intro.rst

 **rivt doc** (document) is a text, HTML or PDF file output from a rivt file.
 A **rivt report** is a collated collection of rivt docs.

-The rivtlib library is part of the open source **rivtzip** framework and is distributed under the MIT license. **rivtzip** is an open source framework for publishing rivt documents.
-The framework can be downloaded as portable Windows zip files, or installed through OS specific shell scripts (https://rivt.zip).
-It includes five established technologies:
+**rivtlib** is distributed under the MIT license and is part of an open source editing and publishing framework, **rivtzip** - The framework can be downloaded as portable Windows zip files, or installed through OS specific shell scripts (https://rivt.zip).
+The framework includes five established technologies:

 - **VSCode and extensions** - document editing and processing